christinedoherty/GCDproject/GDCproject_code_book.md

 General Description:

 This is the list of variables in the 'subject_activity_averages.txt' data file.
 The variable descriptions come mostly from the original data packages 'features_info.txt' file and are adjusted somewhat to convey the average computations applied to the measurements.
 The variable names have been tweaked to comply with R style guidelines for tidy data.
 I chose to use CamelCase for variable names, as I find that easier to read at a glance.
+I also removed the doubling of Body in some variable names.

 - Subject - ID number for the subject who performed the activity, range 1-30.
 - ActivityName - 6 different activities performed by subjects, in the following order: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING